Best beauty-boosting skincare ingredients

-Many wrinkle creams and lotions sold in department stores, drugstores, and on the Internet promise to reduce wrinkles and prevent or reverse sun damage.
-With so many anti-aging skincare products on the market, it’s hard to know which ones work — and which ones don’t.
+Many wrinkle creams and lotions sold in department stores, drugstores, and online promise to reduce wrinkles and prevent or reverse sun damage.
+With so many skincare products on the market, it’s hard to know which ones work — and which ones don’t.

 How well a skincare product works often depends on its ingredients and the manner in which it should be used.
 Because over-the-counter wrinkle creams aren’t classified as drugs, they’re not required to undergo scientific research to prove their effectiveness.
 If you’re looking for a facelift in a bottle, you probably won’t find it in over-the-counter wrinkle creams.
 That being said, wrinkle creams do have the ability to help prevent and treat fine lines, as well as adequately moisturize the skin.

 The effectiveness of an anti-wrinkle cream depends in part on its active ingredients.
 Here are 12 ingredients that actually make a difference.

 Vitamin C has been shown to increase collagen production — including dermal collagen, which is significant for wrinkle reduction.
 It also reduces the appearance of skin discoloration, strengthens skin’s barrier response, enhances its repair process, reduces inflammation and helps skin better withstand exposure to sunlight, whether it’s protected by sunscreen or not.

 2. Alpha Hydroxy Acids (AHAs) and Beta Hydroxy Acids (BHAs)

 AHAs are best for normal-to-dry or sun damaged skin because they help bind moisture and improve healthy collagen production and smooth an uneven skin texture.
 AHAs have humectant properties, meaning they hold moisture to your skin.
 BHAs are best for normal-to-oily or breakout-prone skin while also being excellent for reducing redness caused by rosacea.